 Women should be counseled on their weight by their primary caregivers as part of well-woman care and should be informed of their increased risks for adverse outcomes once becoming pregnant if they are at an unhealthy weight.
 Women who are pregnant should be counseled about appropriate weight gain during pregnancy and postpartum weight loss to prevent obesity in future pregnancies.

-The Utah Department of Health's Healthy Environments and Active Living Program has information on healthy eating and physical activity for all Utah citizens: [https://heal.health.utah.gov/]
+The Utah Department of Health and Human Services' Healthy Environments Active Living Program has information on healthy eating and physical activity for all Utah citizens: [https://heal.health.utah.gov/]